Judaism: Classical priesthood

 The role of the priesthood in Judaism has significantly diminished since the destruction of the Second Temple in 70 CE when priests attended to the Temple and sacrifices.
-The priesthood is an inherited position, and although priests no longer have any but ceremonial duties, they are still honored in many Jewish communities.
-Many Orthodox Jewish communities believe that they will be needed again for a future Third Temple and need to remain in readiness for future duty.
+The priesthood is an inherited position, and although priests no longer have any but ceremonial duties, they are still honoured in many Jewish communities.
+Many Orthodox Jewish communities believe that they will be needed again for a future Third Temple and need to remain in readiness for future duty: